Copyright in Generative Deep Learning: Storage of Protected Works and Use for Training

 In the European Union, instead, there are two articles from Directive 2001/29/EC that can or cannot permit the reproduction of protected works.
-In particular, Article 2 states there shall be for authors the exclusive right to authorize or prohibit direct or indirect, temporary or permanent reproduction of their work by any means and in any form, in whole or in part; while Article 5(1) states there shall be an exception from the reproduction right in Article 2 for temporary acts of reproduction which are transient or incidental and an integral and essential part of a technological process, and whose sole purpose is to enable a lawful use of a work which have no independent economic significance (therefore excluding market-encroaching uses).
-This exception is quite similar to the one provided by the US Code, since it requires no independent economic significance (the third case by \cite{sobel2020} is excluded) and that the use is lawful (a use is lawful if it is authorized by the rightholder or not restricted by law; the next section will analyze if the use done by generative deep learning is lawful or not), but it adds another constraint: the reproduction must be transient or incidental.
+In particular, Article 2 states there shall be for authors the exclusive right to authorize or prohibit direct or indirect, temporary or permanent reproduction of their work by any means and in any form, in whole or in part; while Article 5(1) provides an exception to this (exclusive) reproduction right (an exception represents a situation in which a right is not reserved - as it usually is).
+In fact, it states there shall be an exception from the reproduction right in Article 2 for temporary acts of reproduction which are transient or incidental and an integral and essential part of a technological process, and whose sole purpose is to enable a lawful use of a work which has no independent economic significance (therefore excluding market-encroaching uses).
+This exception is quite similar to the one provided by the US Code, since it requires no independent economic significance (the third case by \cite{sobel2020} is probably excluded; reproductions have not an independent economic significance if they do not generate an additional economic advantage by their use (\cite{triaille}), and it does not seem the case: a neural network, deprived by some of the training data, would probably perform worse) and that the use is lawful (a use is lawful if it is authorized by the rightholder or not restricted by law; we will analyze soon if the use done by generative deep learning is lawful or not), but it adds another constraint: the reproduction must be transient or incidental.
 Following \cite{riedo}, this exception could theoretically be applied to Text and Data Mining (TDM) activities (as long as TDM is a lawful use), since during the process data are stored in RAM and then erased when turned off, and so the reproduction is transient.
-Despite this, it is very likely that the miners, especially if they are researchers, have to retain the data corpus for verification, aggregation with new data sets and further analysis, deleting it only once their work is completed and published; but it is doubtful if storing them until the end of the research can be considered under the exception for temporary reproduction.
+For \cite{schonberger}, Article 5(1) arguably covers copying the works for the training process, deleting them at the end of the process.
+Despite this, it is very likely that the miners, especially if they are researchers, have to retain the data corpus for verification, aggregation with new data sets and further analysis (\cite{chiou}), deleting it only once their work is completed and published; and therefore storing them until the end of the research is very unlikely to be considered under the exception for temporary reproduction.